google/ml-compiler-opt/docs/inlining-demo/demo.md

   * perform that training
   * use the trained policy to build a 'release' clang which embeds the policy

-For the first two steps, we use a 'development' mode clang which depends on the Tensorflow C API dynamic library and allows swapping policies from the command line - which is necessary to enable the reinforcement training loop iterate and improve over policies.
+For the first two steps, we use a 'development' mode clang which depends on TFLite and allows swapping policies from the command line - which is necessary to enable the reinforcement training loop iterate and improve over policies.

 The 'release' mode compiler does not have this option.
 The policy is fixed and embedded in the compiler, and a user opts in to using it via a command line flag